lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

     relative: false
 # comments: false
 ---
-During my stay in Tübingen, hiking was one of my favourite activities and I have to say the surrounding area was perfect for that.
+During my stay in Tübingen (Germany), hiking was one of my favourite activities and I have to admitt the surrounding area was perfect for that.

 Therefore, I created a collection of all the hikes I did and I also selected some of the best and they will be immediately presented as Top Hikes.